Waveform Modelling for the Laser Interferometer Space Antenna: Introduction

 Waveforms, theoretical predictions for \GW signals, play a vital role in \GW astronomy.
 Most \GW signals are buried deep in instrumental noise.
 By using waveforms as matched filters, such signals can be detected.
 Once a \GW is found the properties of its source can be inferred by further comparing the system to theoretical waveforms.
 The \LISA will open a window on a new frequency band of \GWs in the mHz regime.
 In this band we will encounter a slew of new sources of \GWs ranging from local Galactic white-dwarf binaries to distant mergers of \MBHs, and many sources in between.
 Realizing the science potential of \LISA detection and measurement of \GW signals will require new waveform models, which will need to cover a much wider range of sources while being significantly more accurate than the models used currently in ground based \GW observations by LIGO, Virgo, and KAGRA~\cite{Purrer:2019jcp,Ferguson:2020xnm}.

 A large class of \GW sources expected for \LISA feature the inspiral of a binary of compact objects decaying under the emission of \GWs, often leading to a merger at the end.
 Producing theoretical waveforms for such events requires solving the relativistic two body problem.
 This is a notoriously difficult problem with no known closed form solution for radiating binaries.
-There are three main approaches to obtain approximate solutions to the relativistic two-body problem from first principles.
-First, \NR takes the non-linear \PDEs of \GR, puts them on a grid, and evolves them on a supercomputer.
-Second, one can make a weak field approximation and obtaining a perturbative analytical solution leading to \PN or \PM theory (depending on whether a simultaneous slow motion approximation is introduced).
-Finally, \GSF theory expands the two-body dynamics in powers of the (small) ratio of the masses of the two bodies.
-Studies of homogeneous perturbations of isolated \BHs and associated \QNM calculations are used to model the post-merger behaviour.
+There are \edit{four} main approaches to obtain approximate solutions to the relativistic two-body problem from first principles.
+First, \NR takes the non-linear \PDEs of \GR, puts them on a grid, and evolves them on a supercomputer. \edit{ Second, one can make a weak field approximation and obtain a perturbative analytical solution.
+This is known as the \PM approximation, or -- when an additional simultaneous slow motion approximation is introduced -- the \PN approximation. } \edit{Third,} the \GSF{} \edit{formalism} expands the two-body dynamics in powers of the (small) ratio of the masses of the two bodies. \edit{Finally, \BHPT uses homogeneous perturbations of isolated \BHs and associated \QNM calculations to model the post-merger behaviour.}

 Each of these four approaches has its own natural domain of applicability.
 Due to its computational cost \NR is limited to a relatively low number of orbits before merger and to systems with comparable masses.
-The weak-field approximation of \PN theory limits its application to the early inspiral, while \GSF theory is at its best when dealing with binaries with relatively disparate mass-ratios.
+The \edit{\PN and \PM weak-field approximations limit their} application to the early inspiral, while \GSF theory is at its best when dealing with binaries with relatively disparate mass-ratios.
 The post-merger phase of binaries containing a \BH can be modelled with \BHPT.
 As illustrated in Fig.~\ref{fig:cartoon}, the natural domains of applicability of the four first-principle approaches to the relativistic two-body problem are largely complementary, and building waveforms for \LISA will require input from all four --- sometimes for modelling a single source.
 Effective waveform models like \EOB and the Phenom-family combine inputs from the different approaches to provide waveforms that can straddle these domains.

 The LISA Waveform Working Group (WavWG) serves as an interface between the LISA Science Group --- tasked with realizing LISA's scientific mission --- and the wider scientific community developing waveform models and studying the relativistic two-body problem.
 It serves to prioritize waveform development, inform the wider community of LISA's waveform modelling needs, and as a recruiting pool for waveform related tasks and projects in the LISA Science Group.